-The Series A Preferred Stock has a liquidation preference before our common stockholders equal to the greater of (i) \$175,000.00 per share, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A Preferred Stock (the "Original Share Price"), plus any accrued but unpaid dividends thereon, whether or not declared, together with any other dividends declared but unpaid thereon, or (ii) such amount per share as would have been payable had all shares of Series A Preferred Stock been converted into common stock immediately prior to such liquidation, dissolution, winding up or Deemed Liquidation Event.
-As of June 30, 2024, the holder of the shares of Series A preferred stock were entitled to a liquidation preference of \$1,750,000, in the event of any liquidation, dissolution or winding up of the Company.
-Further, upon the occurrence of Deemed Liquidation Event (generally defined to include certain fundamental transactions involving the Company including a merger or sale of substantially all of the Company's assets) or other liquidation of the Company, the holders of the Series A Preferred Stock will receive a distribution of the Company's assets per their liquidation preference before any holders of common stock receive a distribution.
-As a result, in the event of a liquidation of the Company the proceeds received by the common stockholder may be reduced.
+The Series A Preferred Stock has a liquidation preference before our common stockholders equal to the greater of (i) \$175,000 per share for a total of \$1.75 million, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A Preferred Stock (the "Original Share Price"), plus any accrued but unpaid dividends thereon, whether or not declared, together with any other dividends declared but unpaid thereon, or (ii) such amount per share as would have been payable had all shares of Series A Preferred Stock been converted into common stock immediately prior to such liquidation, dissolution, winding up or Deemed Liquidation Event.
+As of September 30, 2024, the holder of the shares of Series A preferred stock were entitled to a liquidation preference of \$1.75 million, in the event of any liquidation, dissolution or winding up of the Company.
+Further, upon the occurrence of Deemed Liquidation Event (generally defined to include certain fundamental transactions involving the Company including a merger or sale of substantially all of the Company's assets) or other liquidation of the Company, the holders of the Series A Preferred Stock will receive a distribution of the Company the proceeds received by the common stockholder may be reduced.